Stat184-Fall2025/Sec5_FP_KyleJablonsky_MasonSpikula_HarshiniMallipedhi/README.md

 ## Overview

-Using publicly available NHL team statistics, we examine the relationship between key performance metrics and overall team success.
-Our analysis focuses on how factors such as goal differential, shootout wins, goals for and against, and special-teams performance correlate with total wins, using visualizations and exploratory data analysis to highlight meaningful trends across teams.
+Using publicly available NHL team statistics, we examine the relationship between team performance metrics and overall success to better understand what drives winning outcomes in the league.
+Our analysis uses exploratory data analysis and visualization techniques to uncover patterns and relationships between on-ice performance and win totals, allowing us to identify which statistics appear to have the strongest connection to team success.
+Through this project, we aim not only to gain insights into the factors that separate top-performing teams from the rest of the league, but also to strengthen our skills in data cleaning, analysis, visualization, and collaborative interpretation of real-world sports data.

 ### Interesting Insight (Optional)